-Sunday - 7:00 p.m. to 8:30 p.m.
+RELEASE: Sunday - 7:00 p.m. to 8:30 p.m.
+RULES

-- 1. Exhibitors are prohibited from bringing fans, power washers, misters, gas operated generators, refrigerators and small appliances into the barns and the livestock area at the Fair. - 2.
-To show in breed classes, animals need not be registered, but must meet all of the standards of breed characteristics.
+- Exhibitors are prohibited from bringing fans, power washers, misters, gas operated generators, refrigerators and small appliances into the barns and the livestock area at the Fair. - To show in breed classes, animals need not be registered, but must meet all of the standards of breed characteristics.
 Any animal not meeting these standards will go into the crossbreed class. - 3.
 All animals must be either tattooed or ear tagged for positive identification.
-All tattoo or tag numbers and scrapie numbers must be available at time of check in. - 4.
-All animals must be disbudded, except for Boer goats in Class I. Boer wethers must be disbudded. - 5.
+All tattoo or tag numbers and scrapie numbers must be available at time of check in. - All animals must be disbudded, except for Boer goats in Class I. Boer wethers must be disbudded. - 5.
 The superintendents have the authority to set all barn assignments, and their decision shall be final. - 6.
 It is recommended that all exhibitors participate in Showmanship and white should be worn while showing dairy breeds.
 Appropriate attire should be worn for Boer Goats.
 The animals used in showmanship must be entered in a breed class, and not an additional animal. - 7.
-All animals must be provided with a collar. - An exhibitor can only exhibit a total of 5 animals between dairy and boer goats and 1 dairy/cross wether and 1 boer wether.
-Exhibitors entering wethers must also exhibit in a breed class. - 9.
-Exhibitors showing goats on a Managerial basis are limited to 3 animals.
+All animals must be provided with a collar. - 8.
+An exhibitor can only exhibit a total of 10 animals 5 Boer and/or 5 Dairy. - Exhibitors showing goats on a Managerial basis are limited to 5 animals.
 Managerial exhibitors can show one wether, but also must exhibit in a breed class.
-Managerial animals are defined as animals that are under the care of, but not owned by the exhibitor. - 10.
-All exhibitors must spend a reasonable amount of time and effort with their animals.
+Managerial animals are defined as animals that are under the care of, but not owned by the exhibitor. - All exhibitors must spend a reasonable amount of time and effort with their animals.
 This should include feeding, caring for, training and fitting their animals. - 11.
 All animals must be body clipped prior to check-in at the Fair.
 Boer Goats can be clipped according to breed standards. - 12.
 Animals must be in the possession of the exhibitor by May 1 of the exhibit year. - 13.
 Exhibitors MUST pre-register for showmanship at Fair Entry online by the June entry deadline date to participate in any showmanship class. - 14.
-Entry must be made in Class L in order to sell a goat in the Fur & Feather Sale. - 15.
+Entry must be made in Class M in order to sell a goat in the Fur & Feather Sale. - 15.
 The animals entered in the Dam and Daughter lot number must each be shown in a regular class.
 Animals do not need to be shown by the same exhibitor.
-May be combined by immediate family members only.
-The entry should be listed under the exhibitor showing the dam.
+May be combined by

-- 16. All animals must remain outside of the barn until the superintendent has checked them in. - 17.
+- immediate family members only.
+The entry should be listed under the exhibitor showing the dam. - 16.
+All animals must remain outside of the barn until the superintendent has checked them in. - 17.
 Please read Fur & Feather Sale Rules if you are selling a bird in the sale.
 Sale Entry (Class M) should be completed online when you complete your fair entries. - 18.
 No entry fee will be charged, but a commission charge of no more than 3% will be retained from the sale of animals to cover sale expenses.
 The commission will be rounded to the nearest dollar. - 19.
 The Rock County 4-H Fair Office MUST be notified of any change in head count of animals at least (2) weeks prior to the Fair.
-See RULE 4 SECTION 7 page 5. - 20.
-PEN CLEAN UP: All exhibitors are required to clean out all pens after animal release.
+See RULE 4 SECTION 7 page 6. - PEN CLEAN UP: All exhibitors are required to clean out all pens after animal release.